 Enter Maverick Networks.

-“Given their plans to tie a couple of U.S. offices together, expected growth in the European market, and desired features, the
+“Given their plans to tie a couple of U.S. offices together, expected growth in the European market, and desired features, the Small Enterprise Package from ShoreTel was a good fit,” Lee said.

 “As the VP of Finance and Operations, I am especially impressed by the Compass Solution Maverick put together.
 Instead of buying the system as a capital expensive, we pay a single, low monthly payment to cover use, upgrades and maintenance of the system.
 This was the right move for our young company,” Reilly said.